dhruv1898/SCEFETH/README.md

 # About SCEFETH

 Future extraterrestrial human activities, e.g. on
-Mars and Moon will pose several challenges such as transporta- tion, self-sustainable habitat, Earth-to-habitat communication, the safety of the astronauts and probes outside the habitat, as well as the communication between the astronauts and the habitat.
-We propose a solution for the communication between the astronauts and the habitat using LoRa and IEEE802.11s using OLSR, a proactive Ad-Hoc network routing protocol to implement on the Wi-Fi network between the gateways and the habitat to ensure frequent and reliable communication between the end-devices and the habitat.
-The initial results of our proposed solution show a viable option for future Human colonies on Mars
+Mars and Moon will pose several challenges such as transportation, self-sustainable habitat, Earth-to-habitat communication, the safety of the astronauts and probes outside the habitat, as well as the communication between the astronauts and the habitat.
+We propose a solution for the communication between the astronauts and the habitat using LoRa and IEEE802.11s using OLSR, a proactive Ad-Hoc network routing protocol to implement on the
+Wi-Fi network between the gateways and the habitat to ensure frequent and reliable communication between the end-devices and the habitat.
+The initial results of our proposed solution show a viable option for future Human colonies on Mars.

 # Installation instructions